rodenacker/FormSpamPrevention/README.md

 ## How it works

-This method implments a small bit of Javascript that converts one html element to another one.
-The example below converts \<f-f>\</f-f> elements to other html form elements when the page loads.
-When using this method a page html does not need to contain any input, select or textarea elements that bots populate (works in June 2022).
+Use a small bit of Javascript to convert custom tags to form tags after the page loads.

+The example below converts \<f-f>\</f-f> tags to input, select and textarea tags after the page loads.
+This means the page html does not need to contain form tags and spam bots do not find fields to populate.
+The JS is very fast, so page visitors do not notice the conversion.

 ## Usage